mcnulty/udi/PROTOCOL.md

 A request is composed of two data items:

-1. An unsigned integer value that defines the type of the request
+1. An unsigned, 16-bit integer value that defines the type of the request
 2. A map containing pairs that are defined by the type of the request

 The possible values for the request type are in the table below: